fenjiot/craigstr/smoke-tests.md

 2. This takes me to the post's individual page.
 3. Shows the post's title and description.

 ## As an admin, I can create a region on the homepage.
-I see the region as an
-## existing region.

 1. I can create regions from regions/new.
 2. Fill out region's name.
 3. Click submit.
 4. Once I submit, it takes me to a list of all the regions.

 ## As a user, I can create a post to a region.
-I see the post in the region's post
-## list.

 1. Within a region's page, I can fill out a post's title and body.
 2. Click create post button.